johnnyrodgers/avatar-animations/README.md

+Demo app created by Johnny Rodgers for Stewart Butterfield.

-For docs and demo, check out <a href="http://tinyspeck.github.com/avatar-animations/">http://tinyspeck.github.com/avatar-animations/</a>
+For original docs and demo by Cal Henderson, check out <a href="http://tinyspeck.github.com/avatar-animations/">http://tinyspeck.github.com/avatar-animations/</a>